Tinkerforge/doc/source/Tutorials/Tutorial.rst

 Before the DC Brick can be used, the :ref:`brickd` and the :ref:`brickv` have to be installed, installation instructions can be found :ref:`here <brickv_installation>` and :ref:`here <brickd_installation>`.
-The Brick Deamon is a bridge
+The Brick Daemon is a bridge
 between the Bricks/Bricklets and the programming language API bindings.
 The Brick Viewer is a GUI for testing purposes.

-Now you are ready to tinker!
+After the installation you are ready to tinker!
 Take the DC Brick and connect a motor and a battery as shown the picture below (You can of course also use a power supply instead of the battery or e.g. a Servo Brick and a servo instead of the DC Brick and a motor):